-I often end up advocating for individual reflection and do-it-yourself coaching strategies in my writing.
-And what I am realizing is that, while our growth and development absolutely depend on our own self-awareness, it is essential to be present with and share with others.
+I often end up advocating for individual reflection and do-it-yourself coaching strategies.
+And what I am realizing is that, while our growth and development absolutely depends on our own self-awareness, it’s essential to be present with and share with others.

 We need intimate relationship with others.
 We need the support, trust and sense of belonging that friendship can offer.